 Firing into crowded streets while muttering “shitballs” – that’s pure video game, ladies and gents.
 Underneath its military skin, Wildlands is just a game about a man and his teleporting friends on a roadtrip across Bolivia.
 Chuck a grenade.
 Kill all the dudes.
 Yeah, this is male bonding at its finest.
 Explain to me exactly how politics come into this.
 Aha, you can’t.
 Helicopters are mint.

 V for Vendetta is my favourite movie.
 I just love how it deals with themes of looking cool in a Guy Fawkes mask.
 Very swish.
 Anonymous are modern day heroes.

 Let’s look back on another game that made me feel as cool as calling someone a ‘cuck’ on an internet forum.
 After the release of Hitman 2, IO Interactive wanted to do something different, and Freedom Fighters was the result.

 Rifle in hand, you build up a band of sewer pals and fight to hone your headshot skills, all while people spout nonsense about some uprising.
-Everyone’s favourite nation, armed because of the First Amendment, saving their country from an ancient evil: Communism.
+Everyone’s favourite nation, armed because of the Second Amendment, saving their country from an ancient evil: Communism.
 Vandals and looters litter the streets.
 Old people hide in their homes.
 Let’s take back our country, one bullet at a time.